Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 3. Like Mack said, I learned that code switching can occur intra-word, which is something I hadn't heard of previously.
 It was especially interesting to learn that intra-word code switching can occur by attaching an affix of one language to a stem of another language, which is fascinating.

+### Moldir's response

+Thank You for the feedback, Ashley!
+Since I am working with a standoff annotation (offline) format (meaning annotations are stored separately from the annotated text) shared annotated samples contain only categorical and numerical values like the code-switching tags and subtags and their positions in the text.
+The API key can be used to map annotations to the text.
+For security purposes, I am using the API key locally only (as of now).

 ## Alex

 - **One thing I like:** The data set you're using seems incredibly thorough and complex, and so I really appreciate how thoroughly you explore the data set prior to doing your analysis.
 And, because your data set is so complex, I appreciated how you would explain and summarize the work you're doing to the reader, for example when you stop and explain what the "recusive_parser" function is.